Detailed Explanation of Component Decorator Identifiers

 testposition: string;

-// Increase the indentation.
-The unit is the level.
+// Increase indentation, unit is levels

 @property({ type: String, addIndent:1 })